NOW ACCEPTING NEW CLIENTS FOR IN-PERSON AND ONLINE THERAPY --SERVING ALL OF CALIFORNIA-- SCHEDULE FREE CONSULTATION -->

 What Are Signs of Perfectionism?

-However at higher levels of intensity, perfectionism is no longer just a personality trait.
-It becomes a foundational framework for how they view and evaluate themselves and the world around them, which strongly influences how they approach work, how they measure their worth, and how they respond to mistakes.
+Perfectionism can show up in ways that are not always obvious to others, especially because at lower levels, it can look identical to typical traits of High-Achievers.
+However, at higher levels of intensity, perfectionism is no longer just a personality trait.
+It becomes a part of a rigid framework for how they view and evaluate themselves and the world around them, influencing how they approach work, how they measure their worth, and how they respond to mistakes.

 Common signs of perfectionism include: